secondary-jcav/QAgent/README.md

 ## Introduction

-This application is a FastAPI backend service designed to receive documents through a REST API endpoint and generate Cypress test cases using OpenAI's GPT-4 model.
+This application is a FastAPI backend service designed to receive documents through a REST API endpoint on http://127.0.0.1:8000/doc and generate Cypress test cases using OpenAI's GPT-4 model.
 It's an ideal setup for automatically generating test cases for API and HTML documentation.

 ## Prerequisites